mosaicml/composer/docs/source/trainer/using_the_trainer.rst

    For example, ``"10ba"`` means 10 minibatches or steps, and ``"10ep"`` denotes 10 epochs.
--  If you are using gradient accumulation, the ``batch_size`` in your dataloaders should be the macrobatch size — the batch size of your optimization update.
+-  If you are using gradient accumulation, the ``batch_size`` in your dataloaders should be the per-device macrobatch size — the batch size of your optimization update.
 For example, with ``grad_accum=2`` and ``batch_size=2048`` , the train runs through two microbatches of 1024 each, then performs a gradient update step.